 Two Great Plugins to Automatically Optimize Images on WordPress

 To automatically optimize your images, we recommend using one of the following two plugins:

-- ShortPixel Adaptive Images (this is different than the basic ShortPixel plugin, though that’s a good option, too).
+- ShortPixel Adaptive Images (this is different from the basic ShortPixel plugin, though that’s a good option, too).

-In addition to automatically resizing and compressing your images as soon as you upload them, these tools also go further and:
+In addition to automatically resizing and compressing your images as soon as you upload them, these tools also go further.
+They:

 - Dynamically serve properly-sized images based on a visitor’s device.
 For example, someone browsing on a smartphone gets a lower-resolution image than someone browsing on a laptop with a Retina screen.

 - Serve your images from a global content delivery network (CDN).
 This speeds up your global page load times (more on CDNs later).
 Optimole uses Amazon CloudFront, while ShortPixel doesn’t publish what infrastructure it uses.

 - Lazy load your images.
 This speeds up perceived load times by waiting to load below-the-fold images until a user starts scrolling down.
 “Below the fold” images are images that aren’t immediately visible when a user lands on a page.
 That is, a user needs to scroll down to see them.

 Both plugins are great, but we’re going to use Optimole for this tutorial because the way its free plan works makes it more accessible for most WordPress users.

 Optimole’s free plan lets you optimize unlimited images for 5,000 visitors per month.
 The good thing is, even if a visitor views multiple pages, it still only counts as one visit.